 A 'presidency of hope'

-The top diplomat from the Maldives has long represented one of the most climate-vulnerable, low-lying nations in the Indian Ocean that are prominent symbols of the need for the 2015 Paris Agreement on global warming.
-Reflecting his emphasis on international cooperation to solve the planet’s most urgent health and environmental challenges, Shadid said he had both “an undying belief in multilateralism with an ardent desire to serve the international community.”
+The top diplomat from the Maldives has long represented one of the most climate-vulnerable, low-lying nations in the Indian Ocean that are prominent symbols of the urgency of fulfilling the 2015 Paris Agreement on global warming.

-Guterres congratulated Shahid on his election, and described the assembly as “the foundation of all our work at the United Nations, and essential to our effectiveness as an organization” with a mission made all the more urgent by the pandemic.
+Guterres congratulated Shahid on his election, and described the assembly as "the foundation of all our work at the United Nations, and essential to our effectiveness as an organization" with a mission made all the more urgent by the pandemic, which has infected 178 million people and killed more than 3.8 million worldwide.

 "We are a world in mourning for the millions of people we have lost to the COVID-19 pandemic.
 The crisis has dealt a body blow to communities, societies and economies," said Guterres.
 "Until everyone, everywhere has access to vaccines, it continues to pose an enormous threat."